 - Running coffee and worship groups for teens and young people to congregate, reflect and hang-out in a safe environment

-- running youth groups that teach life skills as part of their regular programmes, which cover things like anger management
+- Running youth groups that teach life skills as part of their regular programmes, which cover things like anger management

-- offering relationship counselling and parenting courses are at various parishes around New Zealand
+- Offering relationship counselling and parenting courses are at various parishes around New Zealand

 Where you can get more info

-New Zealand Family Violence Clearing House is the national centre for collating and disseminating information about domestic and family violence in New Zealand.
+- New Zealand Family Violence Clearing House: is the national centre for collating and disseminating information about domestic and family violence in New Zealand.
 It provides information and resources for people working towards the elimination of family violence.

-For more information about actions you can take to prevent family violence in your community, check out the Families Commission website.
+- Families Commission: information about actions you can take to prevent family violence in your community, check out the Families Commission website.

 Many services are available in the community to help those who are impacted by family violence.
-These services include
+These services include:

 - Women’s Refuge